syncfusion-content/xamarin-docs/Xamarin/Cards/Getting-Started.md

 ﻿---
 layout: post
 title: Getting Started for Essential Syncfusion.Xamarin.Forms Cards
-description: How to create a SfCardView, SfCardLayout and add contents in SfCardView and SfCardLayout.
+description: How to create a SfCardView, SfCardLayout, and add contents in SfCardView and SfCardLayout.
-platform: xamarin
+platform: Xamarin
 control: Cards
 documentation: ug
 ---

 # Getting Started

-This section explains you the steps required to add content in SfCardView with indicator and adding SfCardView in SCardLayout.
-This section covers only the minimal features that you need to know to get started with the Cards.
+This section explains you the steps required to add content to SfCardView with indicator and add SfCardView to SCardLayout.
+This section covers only the minimal features needed to get started with the cards.

-## Adding Cards reference
+## Adding cards reference

-You can add Cards reference using one of the following methods:
+You can add cards reference using one of the following methods:

-**Method 1: Adding Cards reference from nuget.org**
+**Method 1: Adding cards reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add cards to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.Cards](https://www.nuget.org/packages/Syncfusion.Xamarin.Cards/), and then install it.

 ![Adding Xamarin.Forms Cards reference](getting-started_images/img3.png)

 N> Install the same version of the cards NuGet in all the projects.

-**Method 2: Adding Cards reference from toolbox**
+**Method 2: Adding cards reference from toolbox**

 Syncfusion provides Xamarin Toolbox.
 Using this toolbox, you can drag the SfCardView and SfCardLayout to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
 To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

 **Method 3: Adding Cards assemblies manually from the installed location**

-If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.
+If you prefer to manually reference the assemblies instead of referencing from NuGet, add the following assemblies in respective projects.

 Location : {Installed location}/{version}/Xamarin/lib